HAVE A DENTAL EMERGENCY?

 Are Root Canals Covered by Insurance?

-Patients also ask, are root canals covered by insurance.
-In many cases, dental insurance plans cover part of the cost because the treatment is medically necessary.
-Coverage depends on your specific plan, so it’s always best to confirm with your provider.
+In many cases, dental insurance plans cover 40-80% of the cost because the treatment is medically necessary.
+Coverage depends on your specific plan, so always confirm with your provider before treatment.
+You can review the insurance plans we accept at Dental Made Easy.

 FAQs